owenshen24/golb/contents/Recognizing-vs-Generating#3.md

 title: Recognizing vs Generating
-summary: Recognizing refers to verifying that some property exists.
-Generating refers to the process of making something with such a property.
-I think this distinction is a broadly applicable dichotomy, as we usually want the generating task, but conceptual similarity may lead us to performing the recognizing task instead.
+summary: Two core ways to categorize tasks are Recognizing and Generating.
+I outline the difference between the two tasks and provide several examples where the distinction proves to be important.

 In computer science, one of the biggest open questions concerns [P vs NP](https://en.wikipedia.org/wiki/P_versus_NP_problem).
 This question asks whether or not problems that are quickly *verifiable* are also quickly *solvable*.
 For example, checking to see whether 7 and 17 are prime factors of 119 versus actually factoring 119.
 This dichotomy isn't just academic in nature; it also provides a good starting point for what I regard as the human analogue of this dichotomy--**Recognizing** vs **Generating**.

 In short, Recognizing tasks rely on your brain's ability to quickly recognize patterns.
 Generating tasks rely on your brain's ability to put pieces together.
-Here is an example of what I want to point to:

-Say you have an outline, and an essay that was written using the outline as a guide.
+Here is an example of what I want to point to: Say you have an outline, and an essay that was written using the outline as a guide.

 You give both items to your friend.
 "Can you match up the outline to the essay?" you ask.
 Here, their goal is to see which bullet points on the outline were expanded into different sentences and paragraphs.
 It's not too difficult of a task.